 - Width: 9 - 12 inches (22 - 30cm)

 Parsley seed can be very slow to germinate.
 There's an old saying that the seed has to go to hell and back again 9 times before it sprouts.
 Expect germination within 21 - 28 days.
-Seed grown plants ready to harvest in 12 - 14 weeks.
-Seedlings can be harvest ready in as little as 3 weeks.
+Seed grown plants are ready to harvest in 12 - 14 weeks.
+Seedlings can be harvest-ready in as little as 3 weeks.

-All parsley types are biennials, but they are grown as annuals.
+All types of parsley are biennials, but unless you are saving seed, they are grown as annuals.
 Although they tend to survive winter, even in cold climates, they almost immediately go to seed and become too bitter to eat.

 You can begin harvesting parsley when it is about 6 inches tall and relatively bushy.